 An example for the usage of the described integration can be considered for the service providing information for accounting purposes of the EGEE Accounting Portal [1].
 This service uses APEL [11], which is a log processing application to filter data produced in each site.
 Afterwards, R-GMA producers collect data from sites and streams them to a centralized database.
 The central database collects millions of records per grid job and stores them offline.
-Due to the enormous volume of data, only summarized views of the various metrics such as Number of jobs, Normalized CPU usage, SumCPU, CPU efficiency, etc, are computed offline and become available to the users.
-Needless to say, the right balance between quantity and timeliness of information, on the one hand and associated costs on the other should be considered for this centralized solution.
-A concept hierarchy describing the measurements needed for the above metrics is the VO concept hierarchy.
-We selected this hierarchy, since this application allows queries with group by per VO, per Site, per Category and per Region (or per country).
-In our system, the offline database is distributed across the DHT overlay.
-A query of a user starts from any node and ends up in the node(s) with relative data, where it is being processed.
-Our indexing scheme adapts the summarization level of the produced records from more general ones (level VO) to more detailed ones (level Site) according the incoming queries.
+Due to the enormous volume of data, only summarized views of the various metrics such as Number of jobs, Normalized CPU usage, SumCPU, CPU efficiency, etc., are computed offline and become available to the users.
+The right balance between quantity and timeliness of information on one hand and associated costs on the other should be considered for this centralized solution.
+A simply hierarchy describing this kind of data could be the VO hierarchy used in our examples.
+In Sect.
+6, a more detailed concept hierarchy in the experiment for the specific use case is considered and the corresponding data are distributed among the nodes of a P2P overlay.